GabrieleGiuseppini/Floating-Sandbox/BUILD-Windows.md

 -- Generating done
 -- Build files have been written to: C:/Users/FSUser/source/Floating-Sandbox/build
 ```
 Open the solution in Visual Studio, select the `Release` configuration, and start a build for the `INSTALL` project.
+Now it's time for that cup of coffee.
 ### Running
-At this moment you should have the game neatly laid out under your `%USERPROFILE%\floating-sandbox` directory:
+When the build is complete you should have the game neatly laid out under your `%USERPROFILE%\floating-sandbox` directory:
 ```
 C:\Users\FSUser\floating-sandbox>dir
  Volume in drive C is OS